brycekuzman/Portfolio-Analysis-Streamlit/replit.md

 - Fee impact visualizations
 - Asset allocation breakdowns

-### Data Processing Architecture

-**Portfolio Analysis Workflow**
+### How It Works

-1. User provides portfolio holdings as dollar amounts per ticker
+1. You enter your portfolio holdings (tickers and dollar amounts)
-2. System validates tickers and fetches current prices from Yahoo Finance
+2. The app pulls current prices and historical data from Yahoo Finance
-3. Portfolio weights calculated automatically
+3. Calculates your portfolio weights and asset allocation
-4. Historical price data retrieved for performance analysis
-5. Returns calculated with fee adjustments (advisory fees + expense ratios)
-6. Performance statistics computed (returns, volatility, Sharpe ratio, drawdowns)
-7. Portfolio matched against five pre-defined model portfolios using cosine similarity
-8. Comparative analysis generated between current and recommended portfolios

-**Ticker Validation & Classification**
-- Real-time ticker validation using yfinance API
-- Automatic investment name lookup and display
-- Intelligent asset class classification (US Equities, International Equities, Core Fixed Income, Alternatives)
-- User override capability for asset class assignments
-- Persistent classification preferences during session
+4. Compares your allocation to 5 model portfolios and recommends the best match
+5. Shows historical performance from 2015 to now with fee deductions
+6. Projects 10-year growth based on asset class growth rates
+7. Calculates fee savings if you switched to the recommended model

 **Fee Calculation Strategy**
 - Advisory fees applied as daily compounding deductions: `(1 - annual_fee)^(1/252)`